arihantverma/arihantverma.com/posts/personal-essays/jan-2021/creatures-and-old-friend.md

 ---
-title: Butterfly With A Third Wing; A Possibly Blind, Hynotized or Drunk Pigeon; Memory Of An Old Friend
+title: Butterfly With A Third Wing; A Possibly Blind, Hypnotized or Drunk Pigeon; Memory Of An Old Friend
 description: About the time I accidentally almost interupped butterflies mating.
 Rendezvous with a possibly blind, hypnotized or drunken pigeon and memory of an old squirrel and school friend.
 tags: ["birds", "personal essay", "nature", "friends", "sunset"]
 layout: layouts/post/post.njk